 The future of the workplace is hybrid.
 As employees begin returning to work, many offices are limiting capacity or having employees come into the office on specific days or shifts.
 This results in a hybrid team structure, where some employees work remotely while others work from the office.

-As companies grow and develop, they need to suit the needs of the current workforce, which happens to be comprised of millennials.
-A lot of millennials.
-According to the Pew Research Center, millennials (those currently between ages 22-37) make up 35% of the U.S. labor force, making them the the largest group represented.
+Remote employees and video conferencing technology play a major role in the modern work environment.
+As companies grow and develop, they need to suit the needs of the current workforce.
+Much of the workforce happens to be comprised of millennials.
+According to the Pew Research Center, millennials (those currently between ages 22-37) make up 35% of the U.S. labor force, making them the largest group represented.